Applying for insurance

 Determination of the insurance period and notification of the work period

 Yes.
-If the grant or scholarship has been awarded for work lasting at least four months, you should apply for insurance as soon as your grant or scholarship work begins.
-In principle, Mela issues insurance on a one-time basis, even if your grant or scholarship work is performed in multiple shorter periods.
+If the grant has been awarded for work lasting at least four months, you should apply for insurance as soon as your grant work begins.
+In principle, Mela issues insurance on a one-time basis, even if your grant work is performed in multiple shorter periods.

-Insurance can be issued also for multiple periods if the conditions for interrupting your grant or scholarship work are fulfilled.
-Further information about suspending your insurance is available here: Changes to your grant or scholarship work
+Insurance can be issued also for multiple periods if the conditions for interrupting your grant work are fulfilled.
+Further information about suspending your insurance is available here: Changes to your grant work

-In your insurance application, you should always write the working period that is stated in your grant or scholarship decision.
-Unless part-time work has not been agreed with the body that awarded the grant or scholarship, Mela always issues insurance for the work period notified in the decision.
+In your insurance application, you should always write the working period that is stated in your grant decision.
+Unless part-time work has not been agreed with the body that awarded the grant, Mela always issues insurance for the work period notified in the decision.
 If the party awarding the grant does not stipulate the duration of the work and you can determine it yourself, please indicate on the application the entire period during which you will be working on the grant.

 Multiple grants or scholarships

 Yes.
-Each grant or scholarship is handled as a separate insurance case, so each one requires a separate insurance application.
+Each grant is handled as a separate insurance case, so each one requires a separate insurance application.

 Yes.
 Multiple MYEL pension insurance policies can be valid simultaneously.

-Annual earnings (MYEL earnings) refer to the amount of your grant or scholarship calculated on an annual basis.
+Annual earnings (MYEL earnings) refer to the amount of your grant calculated on an annual basis.
 In other words, the amount of your annual earnings is not necessarily the same as the amount of your grant.
-Your earnings are calculated on an annual basis even if your grant or scholarship work lasts for less than one year.
+Your earnings are calculated on an annual basis even if your grant work lasts for less than one year.
 Further information is available here: Annual (MYEL) earnings

 Mela sickness allowance